 They all swear by the performance, resilience and durability, as well as the quality and precision of our watches.
-That is why Hamburg-based Germanischer Lloyd regularly tests and certifies the water and pressure resistance of our diving watches.

-We have selected pilot's watches tested and certified to the Technical Standard for Pilot's Watches (TESTAF) by Aachen University of Applied Sciences.
-The TESTAF ensures that a pilot's watch meets all timekeeping requirements during flight operations in accordance with visual and instrumental flight regulations and is suitable for professional use.
+That is why the world's largest classification society DNV GL (formerly Germanischer Lloyd, Hamburg) regularly tests and certifies the water and pressure resistance of our diving watches.
+We have selected pilot's watches tested and certified to the technical standard for pilot's watches (TESTAF) by Aachen University of Applied Sciences.
+The TESTAF ensures that a pilot's watch meets all timekeeping requirements during flight operations in accordance with visual and/or instrumental flight regulations and is suitable for professional use.
 Functionality is our top priority and ultimately determines the design.
 Only the technical features that are really needed can be found on our watches.
 Because we believe that products have to speak for themselves.